MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/nav-menu-module.md

 ## Add a navigation menu module to a header module

-For details on how to add a navigation menu module to a header module, see [Header module](author-header-module.md).
+For details about how to add a navigation menu module to a header module, see [Header module](author-header-module.md).

 ## Additional resources